They’re resilient in a way I’m not.

 My heartbreak for those who are experiencing homeless isn’t enough.
 And I don’t pretend that it is.
 This is why we volunteer and donate at Outreach and share the real stories of those who are homeless.
 Plus other one-on-one relationships in my neighborhood.

-Please tell me: what are ways you admire those who financially poor but amazing in other ways?
+What are ways you admire those who financially poor but amazing in other ways?